-Michael S. Zicherman is a Partner in the New Jersey office.
-Mr. Zicherman’s practice focuses on the litigation, arbitration, and appeals of complex commercial and construction disputes.
+Michael is a partner in the New Jersey office.
+His practice focuses on the litigation, arbitration, and appeals of complex commercial and construction disputes.
 The scope of his practice is both domestic and international, and he has litigated disputes to the highest courts in New York and New Jersey.
-Mr. Zicherman has numerous published and unpublished written decisions to his credit, in both state and federal courts, including the landmark decision in Panasia Estates, Inc. v.
+Michael has numerous published and unpublished written decisions to his credit, in both state and federal courts, including the landmark decision in Panasia Estates, Inc. v.
 Hudson Ins.
 Co., in which he successfully argued before the New York Court of Appeals that insureds may sue their insurance carriers for consequential damages above the policy limits, arising out of the carriers’ breach of the insurance policy.

-Mr. Zicherman is a frequent author on domestic and international construction law topics.
+Michael is a frequent author on domestic and international construction law topics.
 In addition to his many publications, he is the co-editor of Getting the Deal Through’s Construction, an international survey of construction and construction law, and co-authored the US chapter since 2008.
 From 2006 through 2016, he also served as a contributing editor of The Construction Lawyer, the official quarterly publication of the American Bar Association’s Forum on the Construction Industry, and for 6 years co-authored the publication’s “Hard Hat Case Notes” section.
-Recognizing his accomplishments, Mr. Zicherman has received numerous top accolades in the fields of construction law, construction litigation, commercial litigation, and appellate practice from various professional rating services, such as New York Metro Super Lawyers, New Jersey Super Lawyers, Best Lawyers in America, Bergen’s Top Lawyers, and holds the highest rating – AV Preeminent – from Martindale Hubbell.
+Recognizing his accomplishments, Michael has received numerous top accolades in the fields of construction law, construction litigation, commercial litigation, and appellate practice from various professional rating services, such as New York-Metro Super Lawyers, New Jersey Super Lawyers, Best Lawyers, Bergen’s Top Lawyers, and holds the highest rating – AV Preeminent – from Martindale Hubbell.
 He also is the Global Law Experts recommended attorney in the field of construction law for New York and New Jersey.

 State of New York